Art of Science 2011 Gallery

 of such a moment.

-This is the fourth Art of Science competition hosted by Princeton
+This is the fifth Art of Science competition hosted by Princeton

 University.
-The 2010 competition drew more than 115 submissions from
+The 2011 competition drew 168 submissions from

 20 departments.
 The exhibit includes work by undergraduates, faculty,